 This chart from Longforecast sees Google doing particularly well in the years ahead.

 At Cowen, John Blackledge has an Outperform rating on the stock.
 He lowered his price target slightly, to $1,390 from $1,420, as he cut his revenue forecasts for the next five years.
 “We think earnings and evidence that recent product innovations have impacted financials could serve as a driver for the stock,” Blackledge wrote. — From Barron’s Report.

 This report is a snapshot of performance and analyst reports and is not a recommendation.
 Please refer to many sources and detailed analyst reports before making your buy decisions.
 It should be a good year for stocks after the recent political turmoil.
-The US economy forecast is solid an it underpins global stocks as well.
+The US economy forecast for 2021 is solid and the record S&P might well be followed by record levels for the Russell 2000 as well.